beatrizsaldana/diseaseBurden_shared/README.md

 3. Make subset of interest: polyPhen2 score > 0.15, variant Type = DM, and mode of inheritance must be autosomal recessive
 ##### File Location
 /data/home/bsaldana3/projects/diseaseBurden/base_data/hgmd/hgmd_complete_clean.txt
+#### Notes
+The subset with polyphen2 scores, variant type, and autsomal recessive was too stringent, at the moment we are only using variant Type = DM and and mode of inheritance must be autosomal recessive.
-File described in Script Description section of README
+More details about the SQL query and output file are given in the Script Description section of README

-#### VCF Files (from 1KGP)
+#### VCF Files (from 1KGP and SGDP)
 ##### Source
 *Siva, Nayanah.
 "1000 Genomes project."
 (2008): 256.*
+*Mallick, Swapan, et al. "The Simons genome diversity project: 300 genomes from 142 diverse populations."
+Nature 538.7624 (2016): 201.*
 ##### Data Location
-The VCF files used for this project were located in the '/data/home/data/100gp/vcfgz/' directory in the Jordan Lab 'The Beast' server, and VCF files used were the ones with this title: 'ALL.chr\*.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz'.
+- The VCF files from the 1KGP used for this project were located in the '/data/home/data/100gp/vcfgz/' directory in the Jordan Lab 'The Beast' server, and VCF files used were the ones with this title: 'ALL.chr\*.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz'.
+- The VCF file from the SGDP used for this project was located in the '/data/shashwat/SGDP_data/' directory in the Jordan Lab 'The Beast' server, and VCF files used were the ones with this title: 'mergedSimple_sgdp.vcf.gz'.
 ##### Script Used
-SHASHWAT VCF TOOLS THING
+The initial VCF files contained all 1KGP individuals and were divided into different chromosomes.
+So I made a single VCF with only the samples of interest.
+- getSamplesOfInterestVCF.pl # To make subsets from Chromosome separated multi VCFs
+- cat # concatenate results from getSamplesOfInterestVCF.pl
 ##### Description
-We needed multi-VCF files for the following 1KGP populations: ACB, ASW, CLM, MXL, PEL, PUR, GRB, IBS, ESN, YRI We had multiVCFs containing data for many 1KGP populations; VCFs were divided into separate files determined by chromosome.
+We needed multi-VCF files for the following 1KGP populations: ACB, ASW, CLM, MXL, PEL, PUR, GRB, IBS, ESN, YRI Ideally there should only be one VCF file containing all samples of interest.
+Currenly some scripts work with multiple files, others with a single file.

-#### VCF Files (from SGDP)
+### 2. Ancestry, Admixture, and Autozygosity

+#### Ancestral Fractions
+This part of the project was done by Andrew Conley.

+#### Admixture Entropy
-##### Source
+##### Script Used
+- calculateAdmixtureEntropy.pl
+- calculateAdmixtureEntropy_unk.pl
-##### Data Location
+##### Description
+The script calculates de admixture entropy of all individuals using the following formula: Admixture Entropy = - \sum f(a) ln[a(a)] calculateAdmixtureEntropy_unk.pl is the same as calculateAdmixtureEntropy.pl but takes the Unknown Ancestry percentage into account when calculating the admixture entropy.

+#### Autozygosity
-##### Scripts Used
+##### Script Used
-- SHASHWAT VCF TOOLS AND HGMD INTERSECT
-- The sample IDs that are consistent in Metadata and VCF file are the ones called 'Illumina_ID', those were extracted with a simple grep/awk command: grep 'America' SGDP_metadata.txt | awk '{print $2}'
+- plink --vcf path/to/vcfFile.vcf --homozyg
+- akw 'BEGIN{OFS="\t"}{print $2, $7, $8}' plink.hom
-- getSamplesOfInterestVCF.pl
+- roh.pl

-### 2. Exploratory Analysis
+##### Description
+Plink is used to calculate the Runs of Homozygosity from a vcf file.
+The plink output file sometimes is missing fields, so the awk command simply gets the fields needed for NROH and SROH analysis, so that the roh.pl script does not have to account for missing fields. roh.pl calculates the NROH and SROH per individual.

+### 3. Disease Burden

 #### HGMD variants per individual
 ##### Script Used
 - snpFreq_perIndividual.pl
+- snpFreqPerIndividual_forPlot.pl
+- generatePlots_boxplots.R
 ##### Description
 The script counts the number of variants that are present in the HGMD from each individual.
 The script compares the position of each variant described in the multi-VCF files with the data in the HGMD database.
 If the disease-causing allele of the variant is present in the individual's genome, it is counted in the following way:

 - Homozygous absent: 0|0 --> +0
-- Heterozygous present: 0|1 or 1|0 --> +1
+- Heterozygous present: 0|1 or 1|0 --> +0
-- Homozygous present: 1|1 --> +2
+- Homozygous present: 1|1 --> +1

 The script outputs one individual per row, with the total sum of disease causing variants present in the individual's genome.
 If there is incongruence with the number of typed-positions per individual, the total sum must be divided by the total-typed positions.
-We did not have to do that since our data was consistent.
+We did not have to do that since our data was consistent and used vcf subsets.
+##### Notes
+Older versions of the script calculated Homozygous present as (+2), and Heterozygous present as (+1).
+Look at the last for loop to check if the variable $homozygous is being divided by 2 (as is should be). snpFreqPerIndividual_forPlot.pl simply organizes the data in a way that makes it easier to make the type of plot that we wanted.

 #### Individuals with disease causing variants
 ##### Script Used